MB-29/al-folio/_pages/about.md

 ---

 I am a PhD student in the Inria Paris [Argo team](https://argo-project-team.github.io/) and in [DI ENS](https://www.di.ens.fr/).
-I am working under the supervision of [Marc Lelarge](https://www.di.ens.fr/~lelarge/) on machine learning and physical systems.
+I am working under the supervision of [Marc Lelarge](https://www.di.ens.fr/~lelarge/) on machine learning for physical systems.

 You can find more information about my curriculum [here](https://www.linkedin.com/in/{{ site.linkedin_username }}).